 We are offering three mobile workshops that will take place at various locations and times.
-More information will be posted on this page when it becomes available and separate registration will be required for each tour.
+Information about each workshop is available on the Eventbrite registration page.
 Registration for the Friday conference includes the ability to attend two of the three Saturday workshops at no additional cost.
 (A longer mobile workshop option will include a fee for lunch.)
 Saturday-only registration is available for those not attending on Friday.

 How can I contact the organizer with any questions?